ffplayout/ffplayout/CONTRIBUTING.md

 #### Did you found a bug?

-Please use the **Bug Report** issue template and fill up everything.
+Try first the main branch, if this bug still exists there use the **Bug Report** issue template and fill up everything.

 #### You have a feature request?